 To achieve the perfect rice to water ratio, it is recommended to follow the instructions provided with your specific rice cooker.
 Generally, a common ratio is 1 cup of rice to 1.5 cups of water.
 However, this can vary depending on the type of rice being cooked.
 Some rice cookers also have markings on the inner pot that indicate the appropriate water level for different amounts of rice.

-See also How long to cook lobster tail on traeger
+See also How to cook collard greens healthy

 If you find that your rice cooker is consistently boiling over, it may be worth experimenting with different rice to water ratios to find the ideal balance for your specific cooker and preferences.
 Remember to adjust the water level accordingly if you are using different types of rice, such as brown rice or wild rice, as they may require different amounts of water.